Psilostrophe cooperi, Whitestem Paperflower

 Common Name: Whitestem Paperflower

-Also Called: Cooper's Paperflower, Paper Daisy, Paper Flower, Paperflower and Whitestem
+Also Called: Cooper's Paperflower, Paper Daisy, Paper Flower, Paperflower, Whitestem

 Family: Asteraceae, Sunflower Family